-- ACTION 8.2 Economic Development, Tourism, and Events staff continue to investigate and implement innovative measures to attract investment to the region - ACTION 8.3 Investigate apportunities for Cauncil to influence and grow international markets.
-Develop a strategic plan that outlines Cauncil's responsibilities and actions for international engagement.
+- ACTION 8.2 Economic Development, Tourism, and Events staff continue to investigate and implement innovative measures to attract investment to the region - ACTION 8.3 Investigate opportunities for Council to influence and grow international markets.
+Develop a strategic plan that outlines Council's responsibilities and actions for international engagement.
 This will include (but not limited to): - Sister city arrangements; - Receiving inbound trade missions; - Organising outbound trade missions; and - Highlighting the competitive strengths of the region for overseas markets.